This Girl Was A Real Killer

 Roza volunteered for service after the death of her brother during Operation Barbarossa.

-She had very good aim, which she displayed at sniper school as well as on the battlefield.
+Roza had a very good aim, which she displayed at sniper school as well as on the battlefield.
 With her good lucks and prowess at killing enemy men, it wasn't long before she became a national heroine.

 While at college, Roza broke curfew often and climbed into her upstairs room via tied bedsheets.
 Ultimately, for financial reasons, Roza took a job as a kindergarten teacher while taking occasional classes.